SkyKalazar/Portfolio/README.md

-Collection of projects developed throughout the learning process in University
+Collection of projects developed throughout the University